tark-hidden/pyramid_classy/README.rst

 Pyramid-Classy is an extension that allows implementing several commonly used features.
 The main idea was taken from the Flask-Classy written by Freedom Dumlao, god bless him.

-For example, `Pyramid-Classy` will automatically generate routes based on the methods in your views, and makes it super simple to override those routes using Pyramid's familiar decorator syntax.
+For example, Pyramid-Classy will automatically generate routes based on the methods in your views, at the same time providing a simple way to override those routes using Pyramid's familiar decorator

 Installation
 ------------